Bicycle Accident Lawyer In Fort Lauderdale

 However, if the driver can show that the cyclist was partly at fault for the accident (e.g., not following a traffic law), the cyclist won’t be entitled to receive the full amount of compensation.

 Bike Accidents and Negligence

 Bicycle accidents occur due to a number of different factors.
 Potholes can eject bicyclists from their seats.
 Lack of bike paths can lead to collisions on the roadway.
 Drivers can open their car doors into oncoming cyclists.
-Many bicycle accidents are preventable with proper care and attention.
+Many Fort Lauderdale bike accidents, are preventable with proper care and attention.
 It is up to every roadway maintenance crew, driver, and cyclist to reduce the number of collisions in Fort Lauderdale.
 A breach of duty, such as texting and driving, resulting in an accident, is negligence.